thisisevilevil/evilevil365/_posts/2026-01-14-Windows-Updates-Early2026.md

 ![WindowsUpdates](/assets/images/2026-14-01-WindowsUpdates-Intune-Early2026/WindowsUpdate-OOBE.png?raw=true "Windows Update during OOBE")

 If you don't want any updates during ESP, be sure to set this option to "No" in your ESP.
 Otherwise this functionality will be re-implemented in the January 2026 as pr. comms from Microsoft.
+Carefully consider the impact of using this feature, as it will most likely significantly increase the enrollment time of your windows devices.

-Read more about this in this [blog post from Microsoft](https://techcommunity.microsoft.com/blog/windows-itpro-blog/get-ready-for-windows-quality-updates-out-of-the-box/4434498)
+More about this in this [blog post from Microsoft](https://techcommunity.microsoft.com/blog/windows-itpro-blog/get-ready-for-windows-quality-updates-out-of-the-box/4434498)

 ## Gradual rollout functionality is back